ashkanito/projet-x/README.md

 - Python is used to plot the graphs and find variables with the specific Python library Skyfield
 - C is used to find the needed parameters and output of the program

-Outputs
-- "*output.txt*" is a semi-colon delimited file
-- "*ouput_coords.txt*" is a single line file
--
 ## Instructions
 To run the code, first compile *simulation.c*
 ```{bash}